mefellows/demo-docker-mono-api/README.md

 ```
 vagrant up
 vagrant ssh
-./build sh
+cd /vagrant && ./build.sh
 logout
 docker build -t mfellows/mono-api .
 docker run -d -p 8888:8888 mfellows/mono-api
 ```

-You can now hit your API on port `8888`:
+You can now hit your API on port `8888` (you may need to wait a minute for it to spin up: run `docker logs <container id>` and look for "started"):

+And there it is - a .NET API running in a ~20mb Docker container!

 ```
 curl $(boot2docker ip):8888